 The other challenge addressed by this work is finding a suitable size of windows used as samples.
-Sensor data is a continuous time series where the data at each time step is related to its previous values in time.
+Sensor data are a continuous time series where the data at each time step are related to the previous values in time.
 This characteristic of the time series data leads the solution into a recursive approach where a window of data is processed to understand each time step.
 The window size can greatly influence the performance of the algorithm and therefore should be chosen carefully.
-A small window can miss the longer relations and large windows can dampen the effect of the short-term relations.
-This work addresses this problem using LSTM units which receive a

-228 relatively large window of data and automatically learn the effective windows of the problem at 229 hand using training data.
-As mentioned earlier, LSTM units leverage their input and forget gates 230 to control when and what to learn and forget.
-Therefore, in case of a large window, the unit learns 231 when to replace the old and useless information with the new ones.
+A small window can miss the longer relationships and large windows can dampen the effect of the short-term relationships.
+This work addresses this problem using LSTM units which receive a relatively large window of data and automatically learn the effective windows of the problem at hand using training data.
+As mentioned earlier, LSTM units leverage their input and forget gates in order to control when and what to learn and to forget.
+Therefore, in the case of a large window, the unit learns when to replace the old and useless information with the new ones.

-Neural Network architecture
+Neural network architecture

-As shown in Figure 2, the proposed method consists of stacked LSTM layers for feature extraction and a Softmax layer for classification.
-The increase in the depth of a neural network results in more abstract features and commonly is attributed as the reason of success in deep learning methods (Hermans and Schrauwen, 2013).
+As shown in Fig. 2, the proposed method consists of stacked LSTM layers for feature extraction and a Softmax layer for classification.
+The increase in the depth of a neural network results in more abstract features and is commonly attributed as the reason for success in deep learning methods (Hermans and Schrauwen 2013).
 This will allow the network to process the data in different time scales.